jasperdegens/strata-frontend-exercise/README.md

 - There should be a back button to return to the leaderboard.

 **NOTES**:
-- There is a mock api that sends back the leaderboard rankings each time it is called.
-You can query that api at:
-> `/api/leaderboard`
 - User profile images are located in the public resource folder at `users/[username].png`.
 - "Likes" do not have to persist beyond a local session (i.e. no need to save in any database.
 Can just use react state management)